tophertimzen/tophertimzen.github.io/_markdowns/curriculumVitae.md

 ##### Playing With Your Food (Red Vs Blue) - Red Team Summit

+This presentation will cover the Red Blue Games program that the Red Team has built.
+Attendees will learn about the program and the various benefits it provides to the blue and red teams including increased organizational effectiveness, prioritized focused areas, and security infrastructure enhancements.

 ### 2019

 ##### [Attack Infrastructure for the Modern Red-Team - CanSecWest](https://cansecwest.com/speakers.html)